QuickLeopard/quote_streaming/README.md

 │   Quote Client           │
 │  - TCP Connection        │
 │  - UDP Quote Receiver    │
+│  - Ping Sender (2s)      │
 │  - CLI Interface         │
 └──────────────────────────┘
 ```

+## Ping/Pong Keep-Alive

+The system implements a UDP-based ping/pong mechanism to detect client disconnections:

+- **Client**: Sends "ping" message every 2 seconds to the server
+- **Server**: Responds with "pong" and tracks last ping time
+- **Timeout**: If no ping received for 5 seconds, server gracefully shuts down all threads for that client
+- **Graceful Shutdown**: When server disconnects, client detects the error and exits cleanly

+This ensures:
+- Server resources are freed when clients disconnect unexpectedly
+- No zombie connections or resource leaks
+- Clean shutdown on both sides

 ## Dependencies